Know before you go

 Chuck Creek Trail

 The trail starts in a sub-alpine valley.
-After roughly 3 km, Mineral Lakes comes into view to your left.
+After roughly 3 km, Mineral Lakes comes into view on your left.
 If you decide to continue further along this trail, you will come across Chuck Creek.

 Around the 7 km point, the trail drops to Clear Creek, where the spectacular Samuel Glacier comes into view.
 From here, the views keep improving as you walk closer to the glacier.